kaoussi/Google/README.md

 # Google
-First html/css project for the odin project.. just playing around!
-Building a Fake google homepage.
+First Html and Css project for the Odin project.. just playing around!
+Building a Fake Google homepage.